jhansi2135/aila-earth/README.md

 # Aila : Carbon Reduction Startup

-This prototype was created by Humera Banoo, Garipally Jhansi.
+This prototype was created by  Garipally Jhansi,Humera Banoo.

 ## About Aila